creds2/od-data/README.md

 OD datasets are ‘implicitly geographic’: their coordinates are not contained in the data, but associated with another data object, typically a zone or a zone centroid.
-An example demonstrating OD data is shown below, which respresents 2.4 million desire lines at the MSOA-MSOA level in England and Wales.
+An example demonstrating OD data is shown below, which represents 2.4 million desire lines at the MSOA-MSOA level in England and Wales.
 The dataset shows the overall travel to work patterns across the UK, based on 21.6 million people in which both origin and destination were reported in the 2011 Census.
 This represents